Common setbacks to adopting Agile project development

 Netflix: Netflix is a great example of a company that uses Agile project management to remain innovative and stay ahead of the competition.
 Netflix uses Agile to create television shows and movies to quickly and consistently provide content for all demographics.

 Microsoft: Microsoft uses Agile for both small and enterprise-sized projects.
 The company first implemented a small-scale Agile model and then scaled and modified it for larger projects and solutions.

 Spotify: Spotify embraced Agile software development practices to compete with well-established competitors such as Apple, Google, and Amazon.

 How to choose the best Agile project management tool

 Agile project management tools are any tools used to manage and execute an Agile project.
 In the most basic form, a whiteboard and sticky notes could be considered Agile management tools.
 The key difference between Agile tools and other project management tools is their ability to handle Agile frameworks, such as Kanban and Scrum.

-In other words, Agile project management tools must be able to support Agile project management best practices.
+In other words, Agile tools must be able to support Agile project management best practices.
 For instance, if you’re adopting a Scrum framework, it’s important to select Agile project management software that can create, update, and share Scrum boards.

 The best Agile software will help your team embrace the key pillars and values of Agile.
 This means your Agile management software should increase visibility, communication, and collaboration among team members and stakeholders.
-It should also be versatile enough to easily change the requirements of your project as needed.
+It should also be versatile enough to change the requirements of your project as needed.